wp-plugins/confident-captcha/readme.txt

 5. Confident CAPTCHA in alternate color

 == Changelog ==
+= 2.5.2 =
+* Added new inline display style so that Confident CAPTCHA does not appear on top of content but now inline with it as well.
+Try it out!

 = 2.5.1 =
 * Added new CAPTCHA Color choices including:  Brown, Blue, Grey, Violet, Maroon, and Lime!
 * Improved the UI to have less issues when displayed near the bottom of a page.